 When you approach old age, you’ll likely start thinking about getting your affairs in order before you pass away.
-One of the most important things to consider is ensuring your family and other dependents have financial security, even after you’re not around anymore.
+One of the most important things to consider is ensuring that your family and other dependents have financial security, even after you’re no longer around.

 Even at an advanced age, life insurance is well worth it, it ensures your family can cover any debts or expenses you left behind, like your funeral costs or your mortgage.

-What is Senior Life Insurance for Over 50+?
+What is Seniors’ Life Insurance for Over 50+?

-Senior life insurance is a product specifically designed for older people, generally those over 50.
-People over 50 aren’t necessarily “seniors”, however, most insurers group them in the “senior” category since there’s a jump in premium costs once you hit 50 years of age due to the higher risk.
+Senior life insurance is a product specifically designed for individuals aged 50 and above.
+People over 50 aren’t necessarily “seniors”, however, most insurers group them in the “senior” category since there’s a jump in premium costs once you hit 50 years of age due to the higher health risks.

 - Covers your final medical bills, funeral expenses, and any other additional costs arising from settling your estate.